StiaanK/CMPG323-Project4-34484612/README.md

 # CMPG323-Project4-34484612
-This is a repo for the Testing &amp; RPA part of the projects
+This project is used to test a web application by using UiPath.
+It tests the creation of objects aswell as the deletion of them